eslint/rfcs/designs/2026-selector-class-types/README.md

 2. **Should language authors be encouraged to implement this for all their pseudo-classes?** For pseudo-classes defined by structural or naming conventions (like `:statement` matching `*Statement`), returning `null` is appropriate since the matching set is open-ended.
 Should the documentation explicitly guide authors on when to return `null` vs. an explicit list?

-3. **Cache eviction strategy.** The `WeakMap` approach means caches are evicted when a language object is garbage collected.
-In practice, language objects are long-lived (often singletons).
-Should we consider adding a size limit to per-language caches, or is unbounded growth acceptable given the finite number of selectors in a typical lint run?
+3. **Cache eviction strategy.** The `WeakMap` approach means caches are evicted when a language's `getSelectorClassNodeTypes` method becomes unreachable.
+In practice, language objects (and their methods) are long-lived (often singletons).
+Should we consider adding a size limit to per-method caches, or is unbounded growth acceptable given the finite number of selectors in a typical lint run?

 ## Help Needed